rwitzel/spanish-to-internol-transcriber/README.md

-# Spanish to internol Transcriber
+# Spanish-to-Interñol Transcriber

-Transcribes Spanish texts to Interñol in the browser (offline use possible)
+Transcribes Spanish texts to Interñol in the browser (offline use possible).

 ## How to run the frontend?